mesafoundation/mesa/docs/server/message/portal.md

 By default, messages sent to Mesa servers are only sent to a single Portal in order to ensure events are not handled in two different places.
 If you want to capture all events using a Portal, set `reportAllEvents` to `true` in you Portal config.

 *Note: Unless you are using `reportAllEvents` or have a single Portal instance running, you should never update application state using Portals.
-There is no guarentee a single Portal will recieve the same `connection`, `authentication`, `message`, and `disconnection` events for the same client.
+There is no guarentee a single Portal will receive the same `connection`, `authentication`, `message`, and `disconnection` events for the same client.
 You should use Portals to forward messages to clients or update an existing database.*

 An example of a Chat application handling events using Portals would look something like this:
 ```js